 In December 2010, the Port Authority, as tenant, also entered into an amended space lease with the Silverstein net lessee of Tower 4, as landlord, for approximately 600,000 square feet of office space for an initial term of 30 years, with four consecutive 5-year renewal options.
-On June 25, 2014, the Board of Commissioners of the Port Authority authorized the Port Authority to enter into an agreement with the Silverstein net lessee of Tower 4, prior to the closing of the Tower 3 financing, providing for the Silverstein net lessee of Tower 4 to take over approximately 76,410 square feet of the Port Authority's space in Tower 4, commencing on the second anniversary of the rent commencement date under the Port Authority's Tower 4 space lease.
-In addition, the Silverstein net lessee of Tower 4 exercised its option and entered into an amended space lease with the City of New York, as tenant, in January 2010 for approximately 580,000 square feet of office space for an initial term of 15 years, with two consecutive 10-year renewal options.
+In November 2014, such space lease was further amended to provide for the surrender by the Port Authority of two floors of the Port Authority's leased space at Tower 4 to the Silverstein net lessee of Tower 4.
+In January 2010, the Silverstein net lessee of Tower 4 exercised its option and entered into an amended space lease with the City of New York, as tenant, for approximately 580,000 square feet of office space for an initial term of 15 years, with two consecutive 10-year renewal options.